Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 Observations:

 - Compared to Zen 3, Firestorm shows larger relative improvements across all tested patterns.
 - Compared to Zen 3, no tested pattern and size combination has hoare_block outperform lomuto_branchless_cyclic_opt on Firestorm.
-This caused in part by differences in code-gen.
+This is caused in part by differences in code-gen.

 ### Icestorm

-The E-core micro-architecture called Icestorm found in the A14, released 2020, and M1 family of chips, is extremely capable when [compared](https://images.anandtech.com/doci/17102/SPECint2017.png) to contemporary designs with similar power envelopes like the ARM Cortex-A55.
+The E-core micro-architecture called Icestorm found in the A14, and M1 family of chips, along side the Firestorm P-core micro-architecture, is extremely capable when [compared](https://images.anandtech.com/doci/17102/SPECint2017.png) to contemporary designs with similar power envelopes like the ARM Cortex-A55.
 This can be in part attributed to different design goals, where ARM is conservative with chip area, Apple is lavish, allowing for a wide out-of-order (OoO) design.

 ```
 Darwin Kernel Version 22.6.0